in cooperation with Prof. Dr. Stefan Wolff (University of Birmingham)

 - How are confidence-building measures perceived by key conflict resolution stakeholders?

 - How do measures adopted in the fields of security policy and military transparency, on the one hand, and the economy and trade, on the other, affect relations between the conflict parties?

 - What can be done to make confidence-building measures more effective?
-Which types of measure look promising, and when?
+Which types of measures look promising, and when?